 Sonoma County Library is having its second annual SCL Teen Film Festival!
 Are you an amateur filmmaker?
 Has TikTok or YouTube awakened your passion for cinema?
 All Sonoma County teens ages 12 to 19 are invited to compete.
 Take some time over the break to shoot and edit your own 6-minute masterpiece.
 A jury will review all submitted entries and select films screened at the festival.
-Prizes will be awarded for the best films in various categories.
+Prizes will be awarded for the top films.

 1st place = $150 Best Buy gift card + $50 gift card to local movie theater

 2nd place = $50 Best Buy gift card + $50 gift card to local movie theater

 3rd place = $25 Best Buy gift card + $25 gift card to local movie theater

 *All participants who submit a short film will receive a Sonoma County Library swag bag!

 All short films must be written, directed, and edited by teens ages 12 to 19.
 The filmmaker/director must be a resident of Sonoma County.
 All entries must be teen-produced, and may be either a group project or individual work.
 Adult guidance and instruction are permissible, but the planning and production must reflect teen effort.
 Note, however, that adults may act in and assist with your film.
 Films may be on any topic, but must be G or PG rated in language and subject matter, as defined by the Motion Pictures Association, or they will be disqualified.
 Title pages and credits should be included in your film.
 Unless relevant to the plot, please do not include bloopers in your submitted film.
 Films may be no more than 6 minutes in length including credits.